captaincaracho/TouRnament/README.md

 # TouRnament
 R package with functions related to sports competitions.
-In the current state the implented functions are with the main focus on soccer, but may of course used for other sports.
+In the current state the implented functions are with the main focus on soccer, but may of course be used for other sports.

 Currently implemented:
 1. roundrobin() - A function to create match schedules for sports leagues.